arianafernandes/triplea/ESOF-docs/Assignment 4: Verification and Validation.md

 ## Test Statistics

-<p align="justify"> The statistics result of representative test cases to estimate a value of a qualility metric of software.
+<p align="justify"> The statistics result of representative test cases to estimate a value of a quality metric of software.
 They determine the efficiency and the reliability of the system. </p>

 ![Tests Run](resources/TestsRun.png)

-<p align="justify"> As we can see, all the tests run were either successfully executed or skiped.
+<p align="justify"> As we can see, all the tests run were either successfully executed or skipped.
 This doesn't prove the
 code quality is good, but it does prove that whatever the developers were testing, it executed as expected.
-Since this is a game plataform with games included, it's extremely difficult to test every single scenario, due to the complexity of the project, so we can't say the project is prepared for every situation, however it can be said it's prepared for a good variety of them.</p>
+Since this is a game platform with games included, it's extremely difficult to test every single scenario, due to the complexity of the project, so we can't say the project is prepared for every situation, however it can be said it's prepared for a good variety of them.</p>